varabyte/kobweb/README.md

 ID and then targeting it via an ID selector in your stylesheet (like "#title" in the example above), or you can just set inline styles on it, which may be far easier.

-We're not writing html / css by hand, however -- we're using Web Compose!
+We're not writing html / css by hand, however -- we're using Compose for Web!
 So the distinctions discussed up until now are less important here.

 However, there are times when you have to use stylesheets, because without them you can't define styles for advanced behaviors (particularly [pseudo classes](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes),